misterola/FOrgy/README.md

 <br/>

 ## Example
-Task: extracting valid isbns from all PDF books in a directory
+**Task**: Extracting all valid ISBNs from all PDF books located in a directory
+### Using forgy CLI

-Here, we want to extract ISBNs from books located in a particular directory.
-First, we view command-line help to identify a subcommand for that.
-Looking at the sample output above (see usage section), the get_isbns_from_texts sub-command is the one that does this.
+First, we view command-line help to identify a sub-command for ISBN extraction.
+Looking at the sample output above (see usage section), the get_isbns_from_texts sub-command is the one that _"extract isbns from several PDF e-books contained in source_directory"_.
 For the sake of simplicity, we keep all PDF ebooks inside one folder and then we view help page for get_isbns_from_texts subcommand to understand how to use it.
 ```cmd
 forgy get_isbns_from_texts -h
 ```